-This car is referred to as a heavyweight “Harriman” style 60’ Combination Coach-Baggage Car.
-The car was originally constructed by the Pullman Company, Lot 4396, Plan 2925, in February 1916 to Southern Pacific (SP) Class 60-CB-1 for the Arizona Eastern Railway (AE) as their #453.
+This car is a heavyweight Common Standard Class 60-CB-1 Sixty Foot Combination Baggage-Coach.
+The car was originally constructed by the Pullman Company, Lot 4396, Plan 2925, in February of 1916.
+It was delivered to Southern Pacific subsidiary Arizona Eastern Railway (AE) as their #453.
 On December 31, 1924, when the AE was absorbed into the SP, the car was renumbered as AE #3176; and again renumbered as SP #3176 in 1932.
-In 1946, it was shopped, upper window sashes were plated over and the car painted into the famous “Daylight” paint scheme for use on the SP’s “Sacramento Daylight”, trains 53-54.
-It served in this service from 1946 to late 1950’s.
-After being retired in 1961, it became the property of the California-Nevada Railroad Historical Society (“Cal-Nevada”).

 For a short time in 1969 – ’70, the car was on loan to the Pacific Locomotive Association, undergoing repairs, and where it served on its Castro Point Railway museum in Richmond, CA.

-In 1971, Cal-Nevada arranged a lease with the Sierra Railroad for use on its regular tourist and movie service; including as part of its “Rail Town 1897” at Jamestown, CA. While there, it received a new paint job into Dark Olive Green (sometimes aka: “Pullman Green”), and another re-lettering as Sierra Railroad #3176, and later named “Calaveras” #11.
+In 1971, Cal-Nevada arranged a lease with the Sierra Railroad for use on its regular tourist and movie service; including being part of Railtown 1897 State Park at Jamestown, CA. While there, it received a new paint job into SP’s heavyweight standard color, Dark Olive Green, and had another re-lettering as Sierra Railroad #3176, later named “Calaveras” #11.